temporaerhaus/ttn-ulm-pcb/code/qa/README.md

 # Some Quality Assurance

-As our boards are botched up, i.e. produced manually, we'll also call it botch assurance.
+As our boards are botched up, i.e. produced manually, we'll also call it _botch assurance_.

 ## General Information